-Current Restoration Project
+Past Restoration Project

-The newest project is a '48 Mercury owned by Phil Iatomase of nearby Willow Glen, CA. The car needs to be stripped, sanded, bleached and varnished.
+The project is a '48 Mercury owned by Phil Iatomase of nearby Willow Glen, CA. The car needs to be stripped, sanded, bleached and varnished.
 There are a few rotted areas that will need to be repaired as well as make new inner and outer panels.

 After about a week, all the wood is removed and the roof assembly is ready to be lifted off before the chassis goes out for refreshing.
 Temporary posts hold the roof assembly in place.